fdeblasio/pokeemerald-expansion/notes.md

     - Leaders would have optimal Abilities/EVs/IVs/Natures
     - Add Speed increasing natures to Triathletes
 - Use Good Ruby's palette shifting to give trainers more unique looks? (https://github.com/Doesnty/goodruby/commit/ff53bbab592865b49f345342205b41cb869abf27)
-- Psychics can use Psyduck, Golduck, and Farigiraf now
-    - Update Mossdeep Gym if there are duplicates of other Pokémon
 - Vito can use TMs
 - Gym leaders/Steven/Breeders can have Hidden Abilities